 If you doubt its freshness then don’t risk eating it, go and grab another bottle of fresh Bee pollen.

-Similar to Natural honey, Bee Pollen is very useful and effective for a healthy living.
-It also helps keeping the the chronic diseases at bay.
+Similar to Natural honey, Bee Pollen is very useful and effective for healthy living.
+It also helps to keep chronic diseases at bay.

 You can buy Bee Pollen online from Amazon.in or from the beekeepers if you have got direct access to them.